The LifeWays Philosophy

 build true relationship to the children, and feel autonomous and

-RIE Principles that inform how we provide care at StarSong:
+RIE Principles also inform how we provide care at StarSong:

 - Basic trust in the child to be an initiator, an explorer, and a self-learner